InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 // is another situation whom's priority is only second to `new`
 ```

-Understanding the above several situstions ,  we won’t be confused by `this`  in a lot of codes，then let’s take a look at `this` of arrow function
+Understanding the above several situations ,  we won’t be confused by `this`  in a lot of codes，then let’s take a look at `this` of arrow function
 ```js
 function a() {
   return () => {